The Case of a Tropical Disease and its Treatment

 KeywordsProtozoan disease; infectious; pathogen; vector; Trypanosoma cruzi; Neurolaena lobata; nifurtimox; benznidazole; bioprospecting; biopiracy; ethnobotany; Bribri; Guaymi; Central America; developing world; tropics; Chagas disease; American trypanosomiasis

 Educational LevelUndergraduate lower division, Undergraduate upper division, Graduate, Professional (degree program)

 Subject HeadingsEpidemiology Microbiology Pharmacy / Pharmacology Public Health Botany / Plant Science Anthropology Economics Business / Management Science

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.